 There’s plenty of history in Pembrokeshire too.
 So look forward to moody castles galore, many with themed kids’ activities in summer.
 Pembroke Castle has the grandest turrets and towers.
 Manorbier is the one for wonderfully atmospheric, ivy-wrapped ruins, and a handy ice-cream shop.

-Choose Brittany for this summer’s laid back holiday mood
+Choose Brittany for its laid back holiday mood

 The weather’s the thing in Brittany.
 And in late August, after French pupils started shuffling back to school after their summer holidays, the region was our oyster.
 We even got a proper ‘Bretagne bonjour’ only half-an-hour from Saint-Malo ferry port, when shuckers at Cancale harbour slung a dozen oysters our way, fresh from the net.